-If you’re researching Fundrise returns, you’re probably looking to find the average historical returns.
-While there are some numbers out there, it’s critical to note that these numbers are averages across a wide range of different investors and portfolios.
+If you’re researching Fundrise returns, you’re probably looking to find the average historical returns for this crowdfunding platform.
+While some numbers are available, it’s critical to note that they’re averages across a wide range of different investors and portfolios.

 Fundrise aims to be a long-term investment.
 Because of this approach, the performance may be slow for the first few years before picking up.
-In general, investors who have been with Fundrise for longer will earn better returns than those who just started investing because they’ll have more mature properties in their portfolios.
+But, generally, investors who have been with Fundrise longer will earn better returns than those who just started investing because they’ll have more mature properties in their portfolios.
 Fundrise provides an excellent explanation of this in the article Understanding Fundrise Historical Returns, which I’d encourage every potential investor to read.

 (all U.S. REITs)

 |2022 (through 3 quarters)||5.40%||-28.34%||-23.87%|

 As you can see, since 2017, Fundrise has produced much steadier returns than public REITs and the S&P 500.